palenki/42-piscine/README.md

 This repository contains projects developed during the 42 Piscine and Piscine Reloaded at 42 São Paulo.

-## 📚 Overview
+## Overview

-The 42 Piscine is an intensive selection program focused on:
+The 42 Piscine is an intensive selection program based on peer to peer learning, programming in C, shell and Unix fundamentals.
-- C programming
-- Unix system fundamentals
-- Shell usage
-- Problem solving under constraints

-## 📁 Structure
+## Structure

 - piscine/
 - piscine-reloaded/

-## 🎯 Goal
+## Notes

-Build strong foundations in low-level programming and prepare for the core curriculum at 42.
+This repo is mainly for tracking my progress and preparation for the core curriculum at 42.